 Any of the colligative properties can be used to calculate molecular weights although the most common are freezing point depression (cryoscopy) and osmotic pressure (osmometry).
 The idea is that you weigh (mass!) your solute and put it in a specific amount of solvent (weigh again).
 Now measure the colligative property and calculate the concentration.
 Now you know the mass of the solute, the concentration of solution, and the amount of solvent.
 This will get you molecular weight (g/mol) in a hurry.
-Refer to example 17.4 (p848) in your book for an example.
-I usually put one of these type questions on the exam.
+Refer to pages 848-849 in your book for an example (Example 17.4) of this using osmotic pressure.
+I will definitely put one of these type questions on the exam.